 There are three components to total manufacturing cost: direct materials, direct labor, and manufacturing overhead.
 These types of production costs, added together, make up the cost of manufacturing your product.
 Here’s what these types of production costs mean in practice:

-• Direct labor: Expenses related to the employees that create the final product.
+- Direct labor: Expenses related to the employees who create the final product.

 Direct materials costs should be distinguished from indirect ones.
 “Indirect costs do not feature directly in manufacturing the finished product, such as general factory supplies and indirect labor,” wrote the experts at MasterClass.
 “Indirect costs might also include materials that are part of the finished product but in insignificant amounts per production unit.”